-In the first step of the grievance procedure every effort shall be made to settle the dispute with the designated local department head within the first seven days after the date on which he/she was notified or became aware of the action or circumstance.
+In the first step of the grievance procedure every effort shall be made to settle the dispute with the designated local department head.
 The aggrieved employee shall have the right to have his/her steward present at such a discussion.
 If the dispute is not resolved orally, the aggrieved employee may submit a written grievance, through the union steward, to Step 2 of the grievance procedure.